code4it-dev/c4it-hugo/content/article/2023/top-5-string-performance-tips/index.md

 | WithNewtonsoft | 1000000 | 5,260.680 ms | 101.6941 ms | 108.8116 ms | 5,219.955 ms |  1.24 |    0.04 | 1448000.0000 | 1000.0000 |  8872031.8 KB |        2.99 |

-As you can see, Newtonsoft is 2x slower than System.Text.Json, and it allocates 3x the memory, compared with the other library.
+As you can see, Newtonsoft is 2x slower than System.Text.Json, and it allocates 3x the memory compared with the other library.

-So, well, if you don't use library-specific functionalities, I suggest you replacing *Newtonsoft* with *System.Text.Json*.
+So, well, if you don't use library-specific functionalities, I suggest you replace *Newtonsoft* with *System.Text.Json*.

-## Further readings
+## Wrapping up

+In this article, we learned that even tiny changes can make a difference in the long run.

+Let's recap some:

+1. Using StringBuilder is generally WAY faster than using string concatenation unless you need to concatenate 2 to 4 strings;
+2. Sometimes, the difference is not about execution time but memory usage;
+3. EndsWith and StartsWith perform better if you look for a char instead of a string.
+If you think of it, it totally makes sense!
+4. More often than not, string.IsNullOrWhiteSpace performs better checks than string.IsNullOrEmpty; however, there is a huge difference in terms of performance, so you should pick the correct method depending on the usage;
+5. ToUpper and ToLower look similar; however, ToLower is quite faster than ToUpper;
+6. Ordinal and Invariant comparison return the same value for *almost* every input; but Ordinal is faster than Invariant;
+7. Newtonsoft performs similarly to System.Text.Json, but it allocates way more memory.

 _This article first appeared on [Code4IT 🐧](https://www.code4it.dev/)_

-## Wrapping up
+My suggestion is always the same: **take your time to explore the possibilities!
+Toy with your code, try to break it, benchmark it.
+You'll find interesting takes!**

 I hope you enjoyed this article!
 Let's keep in touch on [Twitter](https://twitter.com/BelloneDavide) or [LinkedIn](https://www.linkedin.com/in/BelloneDavide/)! 🤜🤛